folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 Moving back to the initial state is non-trivial.
 How can we be sure that we've cleaned up all of our actions and use minimal resources?

-there is theoretical research trying to solve these problems but it's not made it's way into our languages and libraries

-we give an implementation of such a theoretical framework
+Solutions have been proposed that try to solve common deadlock scenarios and reversing evaluation. but it's not made it's way into our languages and libraries.
+This paper gives an implementation of a framework presented in *reference ppdp* that allows reversing of computation steps and verifies communication.

-this moves us closer to using the theoretical ideas in practice

-We will look at the three core ideas that form the basis of the PPDP paper in the following three sections.

 Our contributions are

 * We provide a haskell implementation of a concurrent calculus featuring session types and reversibility
-    * We define the **process calculus** in section x.
+    * We define the **process calculus** in section \ref{process-calculi}
         To make actually write example programs pleasant, we will use the `Free` monad to provide convenient syntax
-    * We define **session types**  for the calculus in section y.
-The session types feature nested recursion and choice
+    * We define **session types**  for the calculus in section \ref{session-types}.
+The session types feature nested recursion and choice.
+    * We describe the information that needs to be stored for **reversibility** in section \ref{reversibility}.
-    * We provide **forward and backward evaluation functions** in section z.
+    * We provide **forward and backward evaluation functions** in section \ref{combining}.
     * We show that the system preserves the properties of the formal definition (section w), notably *causal consistency*
 * We describe why purity and reversible computation work well together

 # The Main Idea

+The PPDP paper builds a system that features three basic concepts: a process calculus, session types and reversibility.
-We can combine the ideas of process calculi, session types and reversibility to create more robust concurrent programs.
+These three ideas are combined to create more robust concurrent programs.
-Implementing the theoretical semantics in a programming language

-We must define a **concurrent calculus**.
-It must feature at least communication over channels.

-Secondly we want to add **session types** to this calculus.
-Session types are checks on the communication to prevent common bugs like deadlocks.

-With those phases completed we can write an evaluating function that checks the session type before moving forward.
-To make the forward reduction reversible, we must leave behind just enough information to reverse the forward step.
-Intuitively we keep several stack around that store the relevant information and from which we can retrieve it when moving backward.
+The process calculus is a very low-level programming language that allows concurrent communication.
+Session types verify the communication to statically eliminate or dynamically detect deadlocks.
+Reversibility - backwards evaluation of our process calculus - gives the ability to recover from errors or to safely fail.

-# process calculi
+## process calculi {#process-calculi}

 We must first of all define what concurrent computation is.
-We use a model called the pi-calculus.
+We use a model called the pi-calculus as our starting point.

-The pi-calculus is to concurrent computation much like the lambda calculus is for sequental computing:
+The pi-calculus is to concurrent computation much like what the lambda calculus is for sequental computing:
-A simple model that is convenient for constructing proofs.
+A simple model that is convenient for reasoning and constructing proofs.
 The pi-calculus is defined as

 \begin{align*}
 P, Q, R ::= \, & \overline{x} \langle y \rangle.P \,\,\, \, \, &\text{Send the value }y\text{ over channel }x\text{, then run }P \\